op-amp/python-cheatsheets/py-Class.md

 Multiple inheritance is supported in Python.
 `super()` returns a proxy object that allows the access to the methods of all base classes.

-### Self Reference
+### Reference Argument

+Functions defined in class are called methods.

-The first argument of a function in class must be the object itself, oftenly called `self`.
+The first parameter of a method must be the object itself, oftenly called self reference with an identifier name `self`.
-It refers to the current instance of the class, and is used to access attributes that belongs to the class.
+It refers to the current instance of the class, and is used to access attributes that belongs to the class or the instance.

+### Method Decorators

+**Property**

+A property is like a variable that can be retrieved, set, or deleted.

+- `@property` declares a method as a property.
+The method will be the getter method that returns the value of the property.
+- `@p.setter` declares a method as the setter method for the property _p_.
+- `@p.deleter` declares a method as the deleter method for the property _p_.

+**Class method**

+`@classmethod` declares a method as a class method that can be called through the class name without instantiation.

+Instead of `self`, the reference argument of a class method is `cls`, which is used to access the class attributes but not the instance attributes.

+**Static method**

+`@staticmethod` defines a static method that does not receive any reference argument and cannot access any attributes.

 ## Instantiation